Share this link via

 St George’s Preparatory virtual tour

 Our primary school is located in central Gqeberha (Port Elizabeth), that provides high-quality education for learners from Grade R to Grade 7.
 Through affordable school fees, our dedicated teachers, well-rounded approach, small class sizes and Christian values (ethics and morals) empower learners with 21st-century skills and knowledge to grow into high-performing, self-confident individuals.
-Take a virtual tour of our school below:
+Click on the image below to take a virtual tour of our school:

 St George’s Preparatory location